bottah/recursive_delete/README.md

 Usage: call delete directly, with space delimited parameters

-EXAMPLE: python recursive_delete.py delete file_ext start_dir
+EXAMPLE: python recursive_delete.py delete pyc

 ... or if you call recursive_delete.py without parameters, it'll prompt you in an interactive shell-type-thing.